Glossary Terms

 • Giving financial gifts

-How to Cash a Personal Check
+How To Cash A Personal Check

 If you receive a personal check, you have a few options to cash it, including: